What Is Agile Project Management?

 While an individual team typically comprises five to nine members, Agile can be applied to large-scale projects involving multiple Scrum teams as well.
 Agile project management can also be applied at the enterprise level using the Scaled Agile Framework (SAFe®)—a scalable, modular approach for implementing Agile in a way that best meets the needs of the organization.
 (However, some of the founders of Agile have expressed concern that implementing Agile methodologies on such a large scale may compromise the adaptability and best practices of Agile software development.)

 While Agile has become associated primarily with software development, an Agile approach can be applied to any type of project where high-quality and rapid delivery are paramount.
-Marketing, graphic design, startups, advertising, newsrooms, and entrepreneurships can all benefit from the Agile process.
+Marketing, graphic design, startups, advertising, newsrooms, and entrepreneurship can all benefit from the Agile process.
 In fact, many people use Agile’s more fluid Kanban methodology to manage projects outside of the workplace, such as wedding planning, home improvement, and vacations.
 (Jim Benson and Tonianne DeMaria Barry elaborate on this use of Kanban in their book Personal Kanban: Mapping Work | Navigating Life.)

 How to Select the Right Agile Tool

-Since the early 2000s, Agile has become the number one project management approach for managing software development.
-Along with Agile’s rise in popularity, software companies have released numerous Agile-specific tools, each one claiming that they are the ultimate solution for managing the Agile process.
-As a result, deciding which of these tools is the best for your organization can be challenging.
-The first step is determining which tool will most effectively support the particular Agile methodology that you have in place or plan to use.
+Deciding which Agile tools are the best for your organization can be challenging.
+The first step is determining which tools will most effectively support the particular Agile methodology that you have in place or plan to use.

 Reading online reviews may help you eliminate certain tools right away and allow you to identify others that offer the specific functionalities you need to meet your business objectives.
 Once you have narrowed your search down to a handful of tools, you may want to set up a matrix of your required functionalities and compare the tools against one another to help you finalize your choice.
 And, while your requirements may dictate the need for specific features or functionality, there are some essential capabilities and requirements that an effective Agile software tool should include.
 At the very least, your tool should serve as a complete resource for managing all Agile functions including tracking tasks, holding discussions, and storing searchable data.